aKumoSolutions/Mastering-GIT/README.md

 # Mastering-GIT
-GIT basics for beginners
+GIT basics for beginner
-hello from Bekki
+hello from Bekki and Nur

 ##hello again